redis/lettuce/docs/ha-sharding.md

 | `ANY`               | Read from any node of the cluster.                                             |
 | `ANY_REPLICA`       | Read from any replica of the cluster.                                          |

-> [!TIP]
+!!!
+TIP
-> The latency of the nodes is determined upon the cluster topology
-> refresh.
-If the topology view is never refreshed, values from the
-> initial cluster nodes read are used.
+    The latency of the nodes is determined upon the cluster topology refresh.
+If the topology view is never refreshed, values from the initial cluster nodes read are used.

 Custom read settings can be implemented by extending the `io.lettuce.core.ReadFrom` class.